 If a Bluetooth speaker is small and light enough to shove in your bag you're more likely to have it with you when your entourage demands some sweet beats.
 Our portability testing was based on three simple questions; is it heavy, do I have to worry about it getting wet, and can I easily throw it in a backpack? the first two questions were easy to answer with a scale, checking which models have waterproof ratings, and taking those models for a swim just to verify.
 To assess packability our testers took the speakers everywhere, stuffing them into backpacks, tote bags, and carry-on luggage, to see how easily they fit in with the essentials we were carrying around anyway.

-The UE Wonderboom was the only model that earned an 8 out of 10 in this metric.
+The UE Wonderboom earned an 8 out of 10 in this metric.
 It weighs only 15 ounces, and the short, stout cylindrical shape is fairly easy to stuff into a pack.
 IT also boasts complete IPX7 waterproofness.
-It is essentially a slightly less portable version of the Roll 2. but unfortunately it does not sound any better.
+It is essentially a slightly less portable version of the Roll 2 but unfortunately, it does not sound any better.

 Also earning a 7 out of 10 were the JBL Flip 4 and the Sony XB20.
 Both of these models have an oblong shape that slides into stuffed bags fairly easily.
 The Flip 4 is slightly lighter (19 ounces vs. 21) and IPX& waterproof whereas the XB20 is IPX5 water resistance, but these differences weren't big enough to warrant two different scores.
 That being said, if you want good bass in something that is really rugged, we'd recommend the Flip 4 over the XB20.

-Most of the rest of the models we tested were hampered in this metric due to a lack of any sort of water resistant rating, which inevitably made us a bit more reluctant to take them outside under anything other than bluebird skies.
-The most portable of these hydrophobic models are the Anker SoundCore and the Amazon Tap, both of which earned a score df 6 out of 10.
-The SoundCore is significantly lighter than the Tap: 12.8 vs. 16.6 ounces.
-The Soundcore's rubberized exterior also lends more confidence that it can sustain minor drops and scratches.
-The Tap's mostly soft exterior feels quite fragile in comparison.
-However, the sleek, cylindrical shape of the Tap more easily slid into our backpacks that the boxy, sharp edges of the SoundCore.
-Plus, the available Tap Sling can make it feel much more rugged.
+Most of the rest of the models we tested were hampered in this metric due to a lack of any sort of water-resistant rating, which inevitably made us a bit more reluctant to take them outside under anything other than bluebird skies.
+The most portable of these hydrophobic models was the Anker SoundCore 2, which earned a score of 6 out of 10.
+The Soundcore 2's rubberized exterior also lends more confidence that it can sustain minor drops and scratches.

 The Bose SoundLink Mini and the Beats Pill+ both scored a 5 out of 10 in this metric, mostly due to their weight.
 Our scale put them at 24 and 27 ounces, respectively.
 They both also have hard metal exteriors, not exactly the material you'd expect to easily absorb shocks and scratches.
 Both models also have sleek profiles that can slide into a stuffed backpack, but the rounded edges of the Pill+ are a bit more adept at this.
 These speakers are heavy enough that you'll definitely notice them in your bag, and most people will want a rubber sleeve or carrying case to protect them while traveling.